MarkClinton/whats-on/README.md

 - [Comments Epic](https://github.com/MarkClinton/whats-on/issues/42)

 ## Testing
+Please see [TESTING.md](TESTING.MD) document for an overview of all features.

 ## Deployment
 To deploy this project either locally or to Heroku, please follow the below steps: